bisgardo/uber-challenge/README.md

 During development, a number of problems were encountered and solved.
 These lessons learned have been written down in [`problems.md`](https://github.com/halleknast/uber-challenge/blob/master/problems.md) for later retrieval.

+### Missing features

+Due to the fact that many new things had to be learned and dealt with to make this project in a limited amount of time, the following features have been left unimplemented.
+While they are non-essential for a working prototype, they would be needed for the project to be production-ready.

+*   Testing: The whole system has been manually tested to work as intended, but should be covered by a test suite before implementing new features.
+*   There is currently nothing to prevent multiple app instances from updating the database simultaneously.
+While critical parts are done transactionally, weird inconsistencies have been observed.
+The task should be performed by a batch job and be limited in how often it can execute.
+*   Geolocations are currently fetched and cached (concurrently) on demand when a movie is loaded.
+Because of timing constraints, it cannot be done for all movies at once (on update) - even with concurrent requests.
+This fetching should be performed in such a way that redundant queries to the Geolocation API are minimized and uniqueness constraint violations in the database avoided.
+Also, negative lookups are not cached.
+*   Movie info data should expire such that at least ratings are updated once in a while.
+*   The statements that insert data in the database in bulk are built using naive string concatenation and is susceptible to injection attacks (although all data is currently coming from more or less trusted sources).
+This should be replaced with "dynamic" prepared statements, or we should use a DB driver that supports bulk insertion.

+### Other ideas for future work

+*   Figure out why Cloud SQL is so slow (a simple table count takes more than 100 ms) and try using other storage strategies if it can't be improved.
+*   The quality of the data set linked above is quite bad.
+It could help a lot if users were able add the coordinates of a location (e.g. by giving an address), and possibly other pieces of data as well.
+*   Add pages for people (actors, writers, and directors) and list the locations of
+*   Add an element of sightseeing: Show route (e.g. with directions) for a number of locations.
+This could be all locations of a movie, one location of some number of movies, or something else.
+The user could be able to order the locations using drag/drop or the system could compute a shortest route or something.
+And of course order an Uber car for this purpose.
+*   Add a social element: Users could add trivia about the locations, times and images of a location appearing in a movie, appearing actors, pictures and ratings of locations, recommendations of tours, etc.
+*   The main data structure `Movie` (defined in `types.go`) is used in all layers of the application; from parsing JSON to rendering in view templates.
+The structure is "patched" with the data needed by a given view.
+While this approach works well for the project at its current size, it probably doesn't scale well with complexity.